nickd3000/minvio/README.md

 # Minvio
-Minvio is a small Java library that offers very simple window, graphics and input support.
-It's useful when you want to rapidly prototype an idea or add some simple graphics to a program without having to involve heavy weight libraries.
+Minvio is a Lightweight Java framework for developing graphical applications.

+Minvio handles creating the application window and timed draw loop, and exposes a host of drawing and input functionality.

 http://www.coolbubble.com/projects/minvio